gratefulzadik/forgivenessnews/_posts/2018-08-23-Forgiveness-Finds-a-Strange-New-Home.md

 title: "Forgiveness Finds a Strange New Home for a Mother’s Love"
 image: /assets/img/Mary-Oshea.png
 image-credit: "© Brian Mogren"
 excerpt: "Mary Johnson’s story of forgiveness has continued to unfold over a period of more than 18 years.
-Although it is not a new story, I place it first in my chronicles of forgiveness because of the many lessons and perspectives it contains.
-(Image: Brian Mogren)"
+I place it first in these chronicles of forgiveness because of the many lessons and perspectives it contains."
 ---
 <p><a href="https://www.twincities.com/2010/12/22/unlikely-meeting-unlikely-outcome/">Unlikely Meeting, Unlikely Outcome -></a></p>
 <p><a href="http://m.startribune.com/index.php/jon-tevlin-gunshot-took-her-son-but-forgiveness-finally-came/42833927/?section=featuredColumns">Gunshot Took Her Son but Forgiveness Finally Came -></a></p>